 - racing thoughts and rapidly changing ideas

-- doing lots of activities at once, such as taking on work projects, organizing social events, or making seemingly purposeless movements
+- a need to do lots of activities at once, such as taking on work projects, organizing social events, or making seemingly purposeless movements

 By definition, the symptoms of a manic episode are extreme enough that they get in the way of your daily life.
-You might do things you wouldn’t otherwise, and people close to you can typically notice the changes.
+You might do things you wouldn’t otherwise do, and people close to you can typically notice the changes.

 In some situations, mania may require a trip to the hospital to keep you safe.